mp5maker/library/dev/github/github.md

     git reset --soft HEAD~1 {Reset to the last commit}
     git reset c34bb9a {Removes the commit and shows the changes}
     git reset c34bb9a --hard {Removes the commit and dissappears}
+    git reset --soft HEAD^ {Sets Head to the previous commit and changes undone commit to staged}
 ---
 Rebase
 ---